 Tom Koegel is a partner in Crowell & Moring's San Francisco office and is a member of the firm's Commercial Litigation Group.
 His practice encompasses complex litigation and trials in the areas of bankruptcy and commercial litigation, intellectual property, and the environment.
 His clients have included Fortune 500 technology, transportation, and services firms, as well as commercial creditors and bankruptcy trustees with complex litigation claims.

 Tom's experience in a broad array of federal litigation is reflected in his service to the federal courts in the Northern District of California.
-In 2012, Tom was selected by the judges of the United States District Court for the Northern District of California to be a member of the District's Lawyer Representative Committee.
-In September 2013, Tom will become the co-chair of that committee.
+In 2012, Tom was selected by the judges of the U.S. District Court for the Northern District of California to be a member of the District's Lawyer Representative Committee.
+From 2013 to 2014, Tom served as co-chair of that committee.
 At present, he continues to serve on the committee as a member and co-chair emeritus.
 In 2009, Tom was selected by the judges of the U.S. Bankruptcy Court for the Northern District of California to that court's Bench-Bar Committee.
 From 2011 to 2012, Tom served as co-chair of that committee.

 Prior to joining the Crowell & Moring, Tom was a partner in the San Francisco firm, Folger Levin & Kahn LLP, where he served on the firm's Executive Committee.